huangjada/personal-projects/README.md

 # calculator-1.py
 This is the first small project that I've created.
 It is very basic and can be fine tuned, but currently meets the requirements I set out for myself.
-The program does not end after it finishes a calculation, and instead "restarts" itself when prompted by the user.
-I did this so that I do not have to manually run the file each time I want to do a calculation, and will ask the user after the end of each calculation if they wanted to continue.
+The program does not end after it finishes a calculation, and instead asks the user if they want to continue.
+I did this so that I do not have to manually run the file each time I want to do a calculation, and will ask the user after the end of each calculation if they wanted to continue using result of previous calculation, followed by if they wish to start a new calculation with new numbers.
 The program will end if the user declines continuing usage of the calculator.